DialmasterOrg/Youtarr/README.md

 **This has been tested in git bash on Windows with Docker Desktop.
 This is designed to be run from the same system as your Plex server.**
 **When running in production mode with the above config, your Plex Server IP Address should be set to host.docker.internal**

+This app uses Plex for auth.
+To login it will use Plex and then will verify that the Plex server on the local system is accessible to the Plex account you logged in to.
+If not you will be unable to login.

 1. Run ```./build.sh``` then run ```start.sh```.
 The frontend UI will be exposed at localhost:3087
+2. Once you are logged in, set your options in the Configuration screen.
+You will want to select the Plex library that videos are supposed to be downloaded to, as well as the directory where they will be downloaded.
+   Each video will be placed in a directory named for the Youtube channel it came from.